ezraozaki/ezraozaki.github.io/_posts/2018-04-18-NEC-IHS-Ending-The-Cycle-of-Homelessness.markdown

 <br>

 **I: PROBLEM STATEMENT** <br>
 The Institute for Human Services (IHS) is presently dedicated to aiding homeless individuals in Hawaii in securing housing, obtaining medical support, healthcare, and more, all with the aim of reducing the homelessness rate.
-However, the current method of manually managing and storing homeless information remains time-consuming and results in duplicated profile records.
+However, the current method of manually managing and storing homeless information remains time-consuming, resulting in duplicate profile records.
 <br><br>

 **II: BUSINESS GOALS** <br>